the-clothing-loop/website/frontend/DOCUMENTATION.md

 Component specific styling uses [TailwindCSS](https://tailwindcss.com/).

 The `tw-` prefix is used to differenciate between tailwind classes and legacy css or mui classes [docs](https://tailwindcss.com/docs/configuration#prefix).

+> To get Tailwind working with CreateReactApp I needed to add `craco` a "Create React App Configuration Override, an easy and comprehensible configuration layer for create-react-app". `craco` can be removed during the move to NextJS.